In Chicago after grad school in Colorado/India/Bolivia->postdoc in Peru (+Indonesia/Mexico/Tanzania/Vietnamish)

 Going on street art tours to learn weird shit about new cities.

-Books/Fiction/Recent faves: The Girl in the Road by Monica Byrne.
-Read it at once.
-West African girl and South Indian woman's stories interweave through space and time in a hyperplausible near future world.
+The Girl in the Road by Monica Byrne.
+(Read it at once.
+West African girl and South Indian woman's stories interweave through space and time in a hyperplausible near future world)

-How dope existing is despite said weirdness, and even downright bad shit.
+How tight existing is despite aforementioned weirdness, and even downright bad shit.